selendra/selendra-sdk/docs/api/rust.md

 # Rust SDK API Reference

-Complete API documentation for the Selendra Rust SDK.
+API documentation for the Selendra Rust SDK.

 ## Table of Contents